falkr/ttm4175/pages/unit-net2/teamwork.md

 3. With the server application running, we can access the content it serves.
 Instead of using a browser, we can use command line tools like `curl` to connect to the server and download HTML pages or other files that are offered.

-4. From the host (`ubuntu-host-1` if you're following the same naming and addressing scheme), try `curl 10.0.0.2`.
+4. From the host (`ubuntu-host-1` if you're following the same naming and addressing scheme), try `curl 10.0.0.2` (which is shorter but equivalent to `curl http://10.0.0.2/`, more clearly showing the underlying HTTP request process that `curl` performs; similar to how a browser would automatically prepend `http://` to the URL when you type it into the address bar).
 Observe the output and relate it to the content you saw in step 1.
 Investigate how you can download the file `example.html`.

 5. On `ubuntu-host-2`, stop the server application, rename `example.html` to `index.html`, and restart the server application.
 Re-run the `curl` commands from the client from the previous step and discuss the differences in the output.
 What happens if you try requesting a page that does not exist?